 After the Procedure

-Most people can go home the day of your surgery.
-You may have to wear a knee brace for the first 1 to 4 weeks.
-You also may need crutches for 1 to 4 weeks.
+Most people can go home the day of the surgery.
+You may have to wear a knee brace for the first 1 to 6 weeks.
+You also may need crutches for 1 to 6 weeks.
+How long you will need to use a crutch and brace will depend on the type of surgery you had and the extent of the reconstruction.
 Most people are allowed to move their knee right after surgery.
 This may help prevent stiffness.
 You may need medicine for your pain.

 Most people will have a stable knee that does not give way after ACL reconstruction.
 Better surgical methods and rehabilitation have led to: